lbrensk/UFBI2018.github.io/MarconiS.md

 #### Species classification from hyperspectral module:
 - Pre-processing of hyperspectral pixels
 - Stratified sampling by species
-- applying a Support Vector Machine (SVM) to the data (the easy way)
+- Applying a Support Vector Machine (SVM) to the data (the easy way)
 - (tuning SVM parameters with 10-fold Cross Validation (10k-CV))
 - Crown predictions and confusion proportions